 A D is eight-ply rated and up to 65 PSI and the higher the alphabet letter, the higher the ply rating and load range.
 And guys, to find what those load range weight ratings are, they will be listed on the sidewall or when you're searching tires on TrailBuilt, those load ratings will be categorized under each specific tire.

-The other thing is that with a higher load rating, it typically means it has more plies or inner layers, which translates into a thicker, stronger sidewall to resist cuts and punctures.
+The other thing is that a higher load rating, typically means it has more plies or inner layers, which translates into a thicker, stronger sidewall to resist cuts and punctures.

 Therefore, as we said in number one, know what you're going to be doing with your vehicle, including how much weight you'll be carrying.
 And also it's important to do your research on how each tire is constructed.
 Is it a two-ply sidewall, three-ply sidewall, C-load range rating, D-load, and so on?
 And again, we have all of that information listed under each respective tire on TrailBuilt.